dkohlsdorf/audio_pattern_discovery/README.md

 In order to generate the report and all the clusters run:

 ```
-./generate_report.sh FOLDER
+./generate_report.sh APPLY_ONLY FOLDER
 ```
+APPLY_ONLY is true or false.
 The folder should contain wav files, it will be searched recursively.
 In order to configure the program use the file in `project/config`.
 In order to change the latex templates use the `project/templates` folder.